 John Kaplar: It may take many years for you two to define your style, so know that the process takes time, your style may change, and the stage of life you are in (or plan to be in soon) can alter your design decisions.
 For example, even though you may be drawn to modern, contemporary design, if you have kids or plan to shortly, you don’t want all those sharp corners and glass edges around.
 Your design style may have to shift, and that’s ok!

 On Getting Over (Minor) Disagreements:

 Show visuals to make your case.

-Megan Kaplar: We lived without any window treatments in our home for about a year when I finally told John that we really needed to add something to our master bedroom.
+Megan Kaplar: We lived without any window treatments in our home for about a year when I finally told John that we really needed to add something to our main bedroom.
 It had become difficult to sleep in (I use that term loosely, because we have two young boys who are our alarm clocks every morning), and I was tired of the sun blasting our face at 6am during the summer months.
 The issue was, we could not agree on whether we wanted blinds (John) or drapes (me).
 I felt pretty passionate about adding drapes and felt that they would be both functional and also add warmth and character to the room to give it a more cozy feel.
 I decided to mock up a design board to show John what the room would look like if we added drapes.
 Mission accomplished!
 Once he saw it, he was on board!